 - Stop by any of these best places to pick up some traditional flowers and candy

 Treat your sweetie to a sweet treat on the Seattle Chocolates Factory Tour!
+Yes, the tour is still operating with new, safety guidelines!
 You’ll learn about Seattle Chocolates’ sustainable sourcing methods, see how the truffle bars are made, and get plenty of delectable samples.
 After the tour, you’ll have a chance to buy some unique flavors from the shop!
 If you’re going around Valentine’s Day, try the special “here’s looking at you” sparkling mimosa dark chocolate bar.

 There are plenty of local candy and flower specialty shops in this area to help you come up with the perfect gift combination.
 For some top rated flower shops, try SeaTac Buds & Blooms, or Puget Sound Floral in Normandy Park.
 When it comes to candy, Tukwila seems to be the candy capital of Seattle Southside.
 In addition to Seattle Chocolates, try See's Candies on Southcenter Parkway, or Candy Tyme and Lolli and Pops, both in Westfield Southcenter.